LisbonLisboaPortugal.com

 The Ponte 25 de Abril as seen from the Cristo Rei viewpoint

-Coasteering near Sesimbra: For the ultimate adrenaline rush, coasteering combines cliff scrambling, sea swimming, and exhilarating jumps from heights of up to 8 metres into the crystal-clear Atlantic waters.
+Coasteering near Sesimbra: For a truly thrilling experience, try this unforgettable mix of cliff scrambling, sea swimming, and daring jumps from heights of up to 8 metres into crystal-clear Atlantic waters.
+It's an incredible way to experience the raw beauty of Portugal's rugged coast.
 Coasteering by GetYourGuide

 Praia do Ribeiro do Cavalo beach